-In \citep{leglaive2020recurrent}, it is only mentioned that cases ii) and iii) are implemented using a forward RNN and a bidirectional RNN, respectively, which take as input the sequence $\myz[1:t]$ or $\myz[1:T]$, respectively.
-The paper does not provide the detailed implementation equations (though it provides a link to some supplementary material, including informative schemas).
-Let us write them now, for easier comparison with the other models (remind that for the same reason, we consider real-valued observations).
+\citet{leglaive2020recurrent} only mentioned that cases ii) and iii) are implemented using a forward RNN and a bidirectional RNN, respectively, which take as input the sequence $\myz[1:t]$ or $\myz[1:T]$, respectively.
+The authors did not provide detailed implementation equations (though they provided a link to some supplementary material, including informative schemas).
+Let us write them now for easier comparison with the other models (for the same reason, we consider real-valued observations).

-\textbf{Causal case:} Let us start with the causal case, for which we have:
+\textbf{Causal case:} Let us start with the causal case, for which we have

-Eq. \eqref{eq:Simon-detail-1} is very similar in form to the RNN internal state update \eqref{eq:RNN-a} or \eqref{eq:SRNN-a}, with the major difference that the latent state $\myz[t]$ is used as an input instead of an external input $\myu[t]$ or previous observation vector $\myx[t-1]$.
-Alternately, \eqref{eq:Simon-detail-1} can be viewed as a simplified version of the STORN or VRNN internal state updates \eqref{eq:STORN-1} or \eqref{eq:VRNN-a}, where only $\myz[t]$ and $\myh[t-1]$ (and not $\myx[t-1]$) are used as inputs.
-Considering both observation model and prior latent state model, the causal RVAE model is quite close to STORN: The two differences with STORN are that here $\myx[t-1]$ is not reinjected as input to the internal state $\myh[t]$ and an LSTM network is used instead of a single-layer RNN in the original STORN formulation.
+Eq. \eqref{eq:Simon-detail-1} is similar to the RNN internal state update \eqref{eq:RNN-a} or \eqref{eq:SRNN-a}, with the major difference being that the latent state $\myz[t]$ is used as an input instead of an external input $\myu[t]$ or previous observation vector $\myx[t-1]$.
+Alternatively, \eqref{eq:Simon-detail-1} can be viewed as a simplified version of the STORN or VRNN internal state updates \eqref{eq:STORN-1} or \eqref{eq:VRNN-a}, where only $\myz[t]$ and $\myh[t-1]$ (and not $\myx[t-1]$) are used as inputs.
+Considering both the observation model and the prior latent-state model, the causal RVAE model is quite close to STORN.
+The two differences with STORN are that here $\myx[t-1]$ is not reinjected as input to the internal state $\myh[t]$ and an LSTM network is used instead of a single-layer RNN in the original STORN formulation.